Pregnancy Pain relief and a better night sleep with a compression belt and the right pillow.

 What are the symptoms?

 Ensuring that you have a great night’s sleep is also important as it allows you to wake refreshed, and so that your muscles have adequate time to relax and recover from the day’s work.
-There are specific pregnancy support pillows, such as the Ultimate Sleep U, or the Pelvic support Pillow that allow your pelvis to have the appropriate alignment and to reduce the strain associated with your pregnancy pain.
+There are specific pregnancy support pillows, such as the U shaped, or the Pelvic support Pillow that allows your pelvis to have the appropriate alignment and to reduce the strain associated with your pregnancy pain.

-By stabilising the pelvis and ensuring correct pelvic alignment whilst you sleep, you are better able to get a more refreshing sleep, with full body support.
-The Ultimate Sleep U pregnancy support pillow was designed specifically for this purpose; it provides you with head and neck support, together with allowing for support to your pelvis and back region.
-There is nothing that compares as the Ultimate Sleep U pregnancy support pillow allows you to adjust your position without moving the pillow, you have the necessary support on your left, right sides or even on your back, or whilst sitting.
+By stabilising the pelvis and ensuring correct pelvic alignment whilst you sleep, you are able to get a more refreshing sleep, with full-body support.
+The total body support U pregnancy support pillow was designed specifically for this purpose; it provides you with head and neck support, together with allowing for support to your pelvis and back region.
+There is nothing that compares as the U pregnancy support pillow allows you to adjust your position without moving the pillow, you have the necessary support on your left, right sides or even on your back, or whilst sitting.

 Subsequent pregnancies, what to expect!

 If a woman experiences PGP during her first pregnancy she is more likely to experience pregnancy pain (PGP) during subsequent pregnancies, but the severity cannot be determined.
 Healthcare professionals advise letting the symptoms from one pregnancy settle before trying for another baby.

 - Diagnosis and classification of pelvic girdle pain disorders–Part 1: a mechanism-based approach within a biopsychosocial framework.
 O’Sullivan PB, Beales DJ.
 School of Physiotherapy, Curtin University of Technology, GPO Box U1987, Perth, WA 6845, Australia.
 P.Osullivan@curtin.edu.au